cryptool-org/cryptool1/setup/template-en/ReadMe-en.txt

    - A Secude library, Bouncy Castle and FlexiProvider are available.
    - Milestone 1, published in August 2007, was dedicated to developers, showing that the concepts work.
-     Milestone 2, planned to come in July 2008, will already offer enough functionality to be used by end users.
+     Milestone 2, planned to come end of July 2008, will already offer enough functionality to be used by end users.
    - Further developers, architects and designers for this project are very welcome.